The Old Thatched Cottage Restaurant

 Blue Plaque Winning Research

-Andie Jeffries and her mum run this long-standing and much loved family restaurant, which her grandparents bought in 1959.
-The restaurant is housed in one of Weston’s oldest standing buildings, which was literally built on the beach in the late eighteenth century.
+Andie Jeffries runs this long-standing and much-loved family restaurant, which her grandparents bought in 1959.
+The restaurant is housed in one of Weston’s oldest standing buildings, which was literally built on the beach in the late 1700s.

 Depiction of the Old Thatched Cottage in c1820, painted in the 1880s